 Vata Balancing Regimens

 This season Mother Nature has shown us what a huge impact she can have on our vikruti (current state of balance).
 Before the weather dropped to the 30’s, I remember walking down Hood St. toward Cedar Springs Rd. to start my day seeing clients and as I was taking in the colors of the Fall, I was awestricken by a long train of wind carrying leaves.
 It was beautiful and swift.
-Right then, I said to myself, “Vata is here and she is going to bring about rapid change”.
-Sure enough, a few days later the weather turned from the high 60’s to mid 30’s, then to the high 70’s and now low 50’s.
-This is vata at her best – change and inconsistency!
+Right then, I said to myself, “Vata is here and she is going to bring about beautiful change”.

 The magnificent science of Ayurveda proves itself with each seasonal shift.
 Living an Ayurvedic lifestyle means living with Mother Nature, attuning yourself inwardly to her beauty both destructive and life-giving.
-The vata dosha is imaginative, on-the-go, and has an active mind.
-It is also dry, light and cold.
-Vata moves like the wind and changes direction often.
+Those with a vata prakruti are imaginative, creative, light-hearted, moving quick and often changing their course.
+Vata has the qualities of being dry, light, cold and mobile as they moves like the wind and change direction often.
 When those with a vata nature lack a consistent schedule it disturbs the body’s internal energy, prana.
 This leads to anxiety, nervousness, feelings of overwhelm, insomnia, constipation, dry stools, bloating, gas, and dry skin.
 Vata does best when stable, regular routines help to channel and focus their large, natural amount of energy, prana.
 With structure, vata’s are able to accomplish a great deal within a very short period of time and can be more productive than any other doshic type.

 In Ayurveda, seasonal eating is primarily beneficial for prevention.
 A vata pacifying diet is best during the early Fall which will prevent vata from becoming aggravated in the Winter.
 If vata is aggravated in the winter, a vata-pacifying food program may prevent overflow or minimize symptoms.

 Vata is balanced by foods that have a sweet, sour and salty rasa (taste).
-Foods should be heavier and nourishing and moderately spiced.
-This is the season for spices and all spices are good for vata as long as not taken in excess – ginger, black pepper, cinnamon, cloves, nutmeg, fenugreek, etc. Food and drinks should be taken in warm, never ice cold, raw or uncooked as this will support a strong agni – digestive fire.
-For those with more vata in their prakruti/constitution, they do best when they eat more frequently, 5 times a day.
-Food should be taken in small amounts as to not dampen the agni.
-Meals should be taken at the same time each day.
+Foods should be grounding, warm and nourishing such as root vegetables: carrots, squash, sweet potatoes, beets, and parsnips.
+This is the season for spices and they can give the warmth vatas need such as, fresh ginger, black pepper, cinnamon, cloves, nutmeg, fenugreek, cumin, and turmeric.
+Food and drinks should be taken warm, never ice cold or raw as this will support a strong agni – digestive fire.
+For those with more vata in their prakruti, they do best when they eat more frequently, 4-5 small meals a day.
+Food should be taken in small amounts and preferably at the same time each day as to not dampen the agni.

-Yoga should be practiced in a warm environment with slow and calming asanas with a connection and awareness to the earth.
+Yoga practiced in a warm environment with slow and calming asanas with a connection and awareness to the earth are beneficial.
 Keeping vata grounded to prevent excess mobility is essential.
-For example, tree pose (Vrksasana) and mountain pose (Tadasana) root your feet into the ground, reducing anxiety and overwhelm.
-Warrior I and II are also beneficial, helping to ground you while building strength in the thighs, lower back and hips which are main regions of the vata dosha.
-Since vata is prone to constipation, standing or sitting forward bends that compress the pelvis are healing.
+For example, tree pose (Vrksasana) and mountain pose (Tadasana) will root your feet into the ground, reducing anxiety and overwhelm.
+Warrior I and II are also beneficial, helping to ground your energy while building strength in the thighs, lower back and hips, the main regions of the vata dosha.
+Since vata is prone to constipation, standing or seated forward bends that compress the pelvis are healing.

 Finally, vata types benefit from doing a long, deep corpse pose or shavasana – at least 15–20 minutes.
 Keep a blanket nearby so that after your practice, you can cover the body allowing you to contain the heat from your practice.

 One of the most common signs of a vata imbalance is difficulty falling or staying asleep.
 To much creative energy, anxiety or worry is surging through the mind and the body becomes restless.
 Rest is rejuvenating and has heavy and stable qualities that help to balance the light and mobile tendencies of vata.
 It is important to go to bed and wake up at or about the same time every day.
 A general rule is that we are in bed by 10:00pm and wake with the sun, sunrise!
-Establishing proper bedtime routines can be life saving!
+Establishing proper bedtime routines can be life saving.
 Avoid t.v., computer, phone, or any stimulating activities an hour prior to bed.
-Instead, spend the last hour before getting into bed doing one or more of the following: do a warm herbal massage, take a warm bath, meditate, curl up in bed with a warm cup of chamomile tea and a book.
+Instead, spend the last hour before getting into bed doing one or more of the following: a warm herbal massage, indulge in a warm flower bath, meditate, curl up in bed with a warm cup of warm spiced milk and a book.

 Vatas do best with oils that are warming and calming, think sweet and spicy!
 The sweeter the oil the more nourishing and the spicier, the more warming.
 Blending oils can help you get both qualities vata needs.
 Sweet oils: sandalwood, jasmine, chamomile, or lavender mixed with Spicy Oils: cinnamon, rosemary, patchouli, or basil can be beneficial.
 You can put these into a diffuser to create an aromatic environment in your home or room.
 You can make a room spritzer by adding a few drops of each a spicy and sweet oil to a spray bottle of distilled water.
 You can add oils to your bath water to get that nice relaxing and warm sensation while bathing.